uwescience/raco/raco.markdown

 Put your new operator for `<backend>` into `raco/backends/<backend>/<backend>.py`.
 If you need to also add an operator to the logical operator, put it in `raco/algebra.py`.

-### Add a rule

-Plan rewriting rules extend the class `raco.rules.Rule`.
-The analysis step and rewriting step are currently both defined within the method `fire`, which takes a subtree of `Operator`s.
-Rules are applied with an optimization strategy (some examples in `raco/compile.py`).

-If a rule is generally useful for more than just one backend, put it in `raco/rules.py`.
-Otherwise, you can put it somewhere in `raco/backends/<backend>/`.

-To add a rule to the list of rules used for an `Algebra`, instantiate it in the `opt_rules` method.